 Driving in Edinburgh – Our Top Tips

-The historical city of Edinburgh is a gem for tourists.
-However, before you explore the delights of this medieval city at the heart of the Lothian Region, by car there are a few things you need to know.
-Read on for more about our top tips for driving in Scotland’s capital city…
+The historical city of Edinburgh is a gem for tourists, so you’re probably dying to jump into your hire car to explore.
+Before you rush off to experience the delights of this medieval city at the heart of the Lothian Region, however, there are a few things you need to know.
+Read on for top tips on driving in Scotland’s capital city…

-· Make sure you drive on the left hand side of the road!
+· Remember drive on the left hand side of the road.

-· The driving speed limit in the city is 30 miles per hour.
-Some roads you can reach a speed of 40mph so keep an eye on the signs!
-The rural areas afford a speed limit of 60mph on regular roads, whilst the highways and motorways allow you to drive at a speed limit of 70mph.
+· The driving speed limit in the city is 30 miles per hour, although up to 40 mph is permissible on some roads, so keep an eye on the signs.
+Less built-up areas enforce a speed limit of 60mph on regular roads, whereas highways and motorways allow speeds of up to 70mph.

-· The rules for using roundabouts in Edinburgh and throughout Scotland are as follows: give way to all vehicles coming from your right.
+· When using roundabouts in Edinburgh and throughout Scotland, give way to all vehicles coming from your right.

-· Edinburgh is a bicycle friendly city – so please be aware when driving of the presence of cyclists on the roads in the city when driving.
+· Edinburgh is a bicycle-friendly city – so please be aware of the presence of cyclists on the roads in the city when driving.

 · Edinburgh is known for having a strong presence of unmarked police cars on the roads; so make sure to always have your seatbelts on, in both front and rear.
 Child restraints/baby seats are standard by law, so please ensure all is in order when hiring your car.
 Children under 12 years of age who are under 135cm (4.5 feet tall) are required by law to use a child seat that is proper for their height.

-· Driving Licenses – Holders of overseas driving licenses are permitted to drive motor vehicles for up to 12 months in the UK.
-There are plans afoot to have the minimum drivers age increased to 18 years of age.
-At the moment, being 17 years old can enable you to drive in Edinburgh, however you must be accompanied by a fully qualified licensee with at least 3 years driving experience.
-Ensure to have your drivers licence with you at all times.
+· Driving Licences – Holders of overseas driving licences are permitted to drive motor vehicles for up to 12 months in the UK.
+You must be at least 17 years old to drive in Edinburgh, but most rental car companies will not hire a car to anybody under 21.
+In any case, 17-year-olds must be accompanied by a fully qualified licencee with at least 3 years’ driving experience.
+Ensure you have your driver’s licence with you at all times.

 · Parking in Edinburgh – check out our article Car Parking in Edinburgh.